CESSProject/doc-v2/cess-miners/tee-node/running.md

 ## Remove All Chain Data

 {% hint style="warning" %}
-If your has some serious problems and you want to completely reinstall your Tee Node, you can use the following command to clear all runtime data from you instance.
+If your has some serious problems, and you want to completely reinstall your Tee Node, you can use the following command to clear all runtime data from you instance.
 {% endhint %}

 ```bash